-Cancer vaccines are a new type of cancer treatment and are still in the early stages of development.
-This information is about how vaccines can be used to treat cancer.
-There are also vaccines to prevent a virus called the human papilloma virus (HPV)|, which can cause cervical cancer|.
+Cancer vaccines are a type of cancer treatment that are still in the early stages of development.
+This page describes how vaccines can be used to treat cancer and gives an overview of the information available so far.

 Scientists and doctors are now trying to develop vaccines that can stimulate the immune system to recognise and destroy cancer cells.

 There are two types of lymphocytes: B-cells and T-cells.
 B-cells develop into plasma cells that make specialised proteins called antibodies.
-Antibodies circulate in the blood and react with toxins, bacteria and some cancer cells.
+Antibodies circulate in the blood and react to toxins, bacteria and some cancer cells.
 The body can then identify and remove these unwanted cells.

 However, some foreign substances in the body can hide from the B-cells by growing within the body’s own cells.
 T-cells can sense when the body’s own cells have become abnormal and can destroy them.
 The whole process is known as an immune response.